Trusted WordPress tutorials, when you need them most.

 Restrict Content Pro

-Restrict Content Pro is another solid option when it comes to WordPress paywall plugins.
+Restrict Content Pro is another solid WordPress paywall plugin.
 We like that it offers a user-friendly customer dashboard and WooCommerce integration.

 We downloaded and thoroughly tested this plugin to check out all its features.
 During our research, we discovered that the plugin allows you to restrict content in a few ways.
 You can use tags, content categories, membership status, WordPress user roles, and more.